 Old Hall Chapel, early 20th century.

-View looking south from the bottom of Old Hall St. The chimney on the right is part of Old Hall Mill.
+View looking south from Old Hall St. The chimney on the right belongs to Old Hall Mill.

 Old Hall Chapel, early 20th century.